Nuclear Power in South Africa

 Gold One planned to recommission the plant by March 2013, to treat both gold and uranium separately.
 The mine would form part of the company’s Cooke underground operations, but in August 2013 Sibanye Gold Ltd (spun off from Goldfields in February 2013) bought the whole Cooke operation, with all of the underground and surface plant, and including the dumps.
 Sibanye issued Gold One with about 150 million shares, some 17% of the company.

 In May 2014 Sibanye sent its first consignment, of 10 tonnes ammonium diuranate, from Ezulwini/Cooke to Nufcor for calcining to U3O8.
 In 2014, 69 tonnes of by-product uranium from Cooke was stockpiled.
-Production in first half of 2015 was about 40 tonnes U3O8.
-The company expects to ramp up to 230 tU/yr by-product by 2016.
+Production in 2015 was 47 tU, also stockpiled.
+The company earlier expected to ramp up to 230 tU/yr by-product by 2016.

 Buffelsfontein, Vaal River – Anglo Gold Ashanti Surface Operations